Top Questions About Adoption for Expectant Mothers

 3. How Do I Choose the Right Family?

-As the Birth Mother, you do get a choice on who raises your baby.
-When working with an adoption specialist, they will help you to find the right type of family you want your child to grow up with.
-Before placing your child with their Adoptive Family, you will have many opportunities to meet the family, get to know them, and even spend quality time with them, if desired.
+As the Birth Mother, you get to choose the Adoptive Parents for your baby.
+When working with an adoption agency or professional, they will help you to find the right family you want your child to grow up with.
+Depending on the stage of your pregnancy, you may have the option of getting to know your Adoptive Parents before you give birth.

 4. Can I Still Have a Relationship with My Baby?